-The Celtic peoples were a linguistic-cultural group in Europe around 1400BCE.
+The Celtic peoples were a linguistic-cultural group in Europe around 2800BCE.
 The history of the Celts is a subject of controversy in part because the Celts weren’t too keen on keeping a lot of written records but also due to subjugation from various imperial powers, namely the Roman Empire.
 Few scholars can agree on what metric to use to decide who was and wasn’t Celtic.
 The most common defining factor is use of Celtic languages.
-From here Celts are generally subdivided into one of two groupings P-Celtic/Q-Celtic or insular vs continental Celts.
+From here Celts are generally subdivided into one of two groupings either P-Celtic vs Q-Celtic or insular vs continental Celts.

 I will expound on this in later articles but for the sake of simplicity I will mostly be using the insular vs continental dichotomy.

 The insular Celtic regions are composed of modern day Ireland, Scotland, the Isle of Mann, and Britain.
 The continental Celtic regions are much harder to define by modern day countries.
-The continental Celts lived all the way from northern Spain to regions of Turkey.
+The continental Celts lived all the way from modern day Spain to Ukraine to regions of Anitolia.

 The term Keltoi (Κελτοί) was originally used by the Greeks to describe the Celtic people.
 We are unsure of what this term meant.
 Explanations range from “to hide”, “the tall ones”, or simply “the foreigners”.
 When the Romans first came upon the Celts in Northern Italy they called them the Gauls.

-Note: That while we have begun to get a better understanding of the Celts as a whole the particulars of Celtic history are in a constant state of flux.
+Note: That while we have begun to get a better understanding of the Celts as a whole, some the particulars of Celtic history are in a constant state of flux.
 New theories about the origin of languages and pieces of Celtic culture are always emerging.

 The important takeaway from an introduction to the Celts is to understand they are a linguistic-cultural group.
 The commonalities among the Celts included language, art, music, and spirituality.
 Historically, we believed they were a genetic grouping and/or conquers of the lands considered Celtic.
 These theories have been discredited by modern research.
 It now appears that it wasn’t the people that swept through Europe, it was a culture.